QubesOS/qubes-doc/introduction/intro.md

         <img src="/attachment/icons/128x128/apps/qubes-logo-icon.png" height="128" class="center-block">
       </div>
       <div class="col-lg-9 col-md-9 text-left">
-        <p>Suprinsingly, personal computing devices aren't designed to offer means to enforce the same kind of isolation that people enjoy in the physical world.</p>
+        <p> Surprisingly, personal computing devices are not designed to offer means to enforce the same kind of isolation that people enjoy in the physical world.</p>
         <p>What if there were an operating system that provided a kind of digital compartmentalization almost as strong as physical isolation?</p>
         <p>Qubes OS allows users to compartmentalize various parts of their digital lives into well-isolated compartments.</p>
       </div>